 Note for Windows users:

-for installing pip, if you haven’t already installed it.
-And don’t forget
+See these instructions for installing pip, if you haven’t already installed it.
+And don’t forget to either:

 - run pip with admin privileges

 - or use pip install --user git-up and add %APPDATA%/Python/Scripts to %PATH%.